PigcraftTV/ARTNET-TO-USBDMX/README.md

 If you only encounter issues with the USBDMX to Artnet function, you might need to change the Broadcast Setting in your Switch or Router.
 Otherwise you can directly put in your Destination IP for Unicast.

 If the Script says, that it cant open the interface, try to run it as root.

+If you have problems or other issues, you can create a tab under "Issues" or send me an EMail: PigcraftTV50@gmail.com

 Additionally, parameters such as operating mode or the Art-Net universe can be customized directly within the source code.